BrokenShell/Fortuna/README.md

 ### Quick Install `$ pip install Fortuna`

 ### Installation may require the following:
-- Modern version of MacOS or Linux.
+- Modern version of macOS or Linux.
 - WSL: Windows requires Fortuna to be installed via Python3 running inside the Windows Subsystem for Linux.
 - Modern C++17 Compiler and Standard Library: Clang or GCC.
-Typically not required on the latest version of MacOS.
+Typically, not required on the latest version of macOS.
-    - If you're running an older version of MacOS you can install Xcode to get the Clang compiler and all dependencies.
+    - If you're running an older version of macOS you can install Xcode to get the Clang compiler and all dependencies.

 ### Sister Projects:
 - Pyewacket: Drop-in replacement for Python3 random module. https://pypi.org/project/Pyewacket/
 - MonkeyScope: Framework for testing non-deterministic functions and methods. https://pypi.org/project/MonkeyScope/
-- Storm: Fortuna's Random Number Engine. https://github.com/BrokenShell/Storm
+- Storm: Random Number Engine. https://github.com/BrokenShell/Storm

 ---